Purpose of Study

 - Tracking identifies sound gaps and reading targets for all children.

-If you have any questions regarding phonics please book an appointment to see your child's class teacher or Ms Amy Davis (Phonics lead).
+If you have any questions regarding phonics please book an appointment to see your child's class teacher or Miss Amy Wilson (Phonics lead).

 Use the link below to access the 'Read Write Inc sounds mats'.
 Feel free to print these off and use with your child at home.